 For the ideal fit, the belt’s tip should extend comfortably past your first belt loop, but stop halfway on its journey to the next one.
 No self-respecting man should get the kitchen scissors out to puncture his own holes.

 Your belt size?
 It is often indicated in inches or centimetres.
-This number corresponds to the length of the tour of the strap – measured from the buckle to the mid hole – which is where it should be fastened, allowing for slightly higher or lower waist trousers and the natural variations in waist circumference we all go through, especially at Christmas:
+This number corresponds to the length of the tour of the strap – measured from the buckle to the mid hole – which is where it should be fastened, allowing for slightly higher or lower waist trousers and the natural variations in waist circumference we all go through, especially at Christmas.

 However, some brands choose to size their belts in the same way they do clothing (S, M, L, XL), which often comes with a waist range, such as 34″-36″:

-When To Wear Each Type Of Belt
+When To Wear Each Belt Style

 Admittedly, there are times when your belt will stay covered, so it’s not the end of the world if you’ve not given much thought to what’s circling your hips.
 For those times when your belt is front and centre though, make sure that your waist isn’t attracting incredulous eyes.